authelia/authelia/docs/content/reference/guides/templating.md

 ---
 title: "Templating"
 description: "A reference guide on the templates system"
-lead: "This section contains reference documentation for Authelia's templating capabilities."
+summary: "This section contains reference documentation for Authelia's templating capabilities."
 date: 2022-12-23T21:58:54+11:00
 draft: false
 images: []